 Kellie Harding has taught photography at The Geneva School since 2002.
 She currently teaches Photography III and AP Photography.

 Kellie graduated from Wright State University with a degree in business communications and industrial sociology.
 After ten years in marketing with a biotech pharmaceutical company, Kellie turned to her passion of photography and teaching.
 She loves helping students discover their creative side and communicating it in their photography.
-Kellie also runs her own photography business, so when she is not teaching photography at school or photographing a special event she is taking pictures of families, children, and senior graduates.
+Kellie also runs her own photography business; when she is not teaching photography at school or photographing a special event, she is taking pictures of families, children, and senior students.

 Athletic Director / Head Varsity Softball Coach 321-422-0215

 Dan Harger has served as upper school athletic director and physical education teacher since 1999.
-2019 will be coach Harger’s seventeenth season as head coach of the varsity softball team.
+He is also the long-time head coach of the varsity softball team.